Medically reviewed by Drugs.com. Last updated on May 23, 2020.

 Head lice feed on blood from the scalp.
 The female louse lays eggs (nits) that stick to hair shafts.

 You can get lice by coming into contact with either lice or their eggs.
-Eggs hatch in about one week.
-Lice can't fly or walk on the ground.
+Lice can't jump or fly.
 They spread through:

 - Head-to-head or body-to-body contact.
 This may occur as children or family members play or interact closely.